Minsk: Local transport

-Most of public transport is operated by Minsktrans, a city-owned and -funded transport not-for-profit company.
+The majority of public transport is operated by Minsktrans, a city-owned and -funded transport not-for-profit company.
 As of November 2021, Minsktrans used 1,322 buses (plus 93 electric buses), 744 trolleybuses and 135 tramway cars in Minsk.

 The Minsk city government in 2003 decreed that local transport provision should be set at a minimum level of 1 vehicle (bus, trolleybus or tram) per 1,500 residents.
 The number of vehicles in use by Minsktrans is 2.2 times higher than the minimum level.

 Public transport fares are controlled by the city's executive committee (city council).
 Single trip ticket for bus, trolleybus or tramway costs 0.75 BYN (≈ USD 0.3), 0.80 BYN for metro and 0.90 BYN for express buses.
 Monthly ticket for one kind of transport costs 33 BYN and 61 BYN for all five.
 Commercial marshrutka's prices varies from 1.5 to 2 BYN.